bbengfort/bbengfort.github.io/_posts/2016-01-23-console-utility-commis.md

 app.execute()
 ```

-The `ConsoleUtility.register` command takes a `Command` subclass, and registers it to the console utility, building the necessary parser and subparser classes that the `argparse` module requires.
+The `ConsoleProgram.register` command takes a `Command` subclass, and registers it to the console utility, building the necessary parser and subparser classes that the `argparse` module requires.
 You cannot add a command to a console utility without calling `register`.
 While the register method is easy, it does not allow you to manage, extend, or reuse the utility for different purposes.
-Instead, I recommend extending `ConsoleUtility` and modifying it as follows.
+Instead, I recommend extending `ConsoleProgram` and modifying it as follows.

 ```python
 # foo.console.app